-Students who believe that their education records contain information that is inaccurate or misleading or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Registrar or Office of Academic Affairs.
-If the staff decisions agree with the student's requests, the appropriate records will be amended.
-If not, the students will be notified within a reasonable period of time that the records will not be amended; and they will be informed by the Registrar and Assistant to the Dean of their right to a formal hearing.
+Students who believe that their education records contain information that is inaccurate or misleading or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Assistant Dean and Registrar.
+If the Assistant Dean agrees with the student's requests, the appropriate records will be amended.
+If not, the students will be notified within a reasonable period of time that the records will not be amended; and they will be informed by the Assistant Dean and Registrar of their right to a formal hearing.
 Student requests for a formal hearing must be made in writing to the Vice President for Academic Affairs and Dean who, within a reasonable period of time after receiving such requests, will inform students of the date, place, and time of the hearings.
 Students may present evidence relevant to the issues raised and may be assisted or represented at the hearings by one or more persons of their choice, including attorneys, at the students' expense.
 The hearing panels which will adjudicate such challenges will be appointed by and chaired by the Dean and Vice President for Academic Affairs.
 The hearing panel will consult with legal counsel as appropriate.

 Decisions of the hearing panels will be final, will be based solely on the evidence presented at the hearing, and will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.
 The education records will be corrected or amended in accordance with the decisions of the hearing panels, if the decisions are in favor of the student.
-If the decisions are unsatisfactory to the student, the student may place with the education records statements commenting on the information in the records, or statements setting forth any reasons for disagreeing with the decisions of the hearing panels.
+If the decisions are unsatisfactory to the student, the student may place with the education records statements 2019-2020 commenting on the information in the records, or statements setting forth any reasons for disagreeing with the decisions of the hearing panels.
 The statements will be placed in the education records, maintained as part of the students' records, and released whenever the records in question are disclosed.